 The other party’s name “Tory” was also a pejorative originally referring to Irish outlaws, often Catholics who had been forced off their land and into a life of crime.
-It began to be used in politics as a reference to supporters of the pro-Catholic King James and several of his Catholic descendents.
-Like the Whig Party, the Tories decided to “own” the term after a time and adopted it as their party name.
+It began to be used in politics as a reference to supporters of the pro-Catholic King James and several of his Catholic descendants.
+Like the Whigs, the Tories decided to “own” the term after a time and adopted it as their party name.

 King Charles II

 Part of the reason was a war with the Netherlands.
 England and France united in war against the Netherlands during the late 1660’s and 1670’s.
 As part of this War, Charles decided to take the New Netherlands colonies and bring them under English control.
 This assured that the area that is now New York, New Jersey, Pennsylvania, and Delaware would come under British authority.
 In addition, Charles attempted to create the failed Dominion of New England, which I discussed last week.